-There are several reasons that a person seeking admission to the United States may be denied entry or a person presently within the United States may find themselves facing removal (deportation).
+There are several reasons that a person seeking admission to the United States may be denied entry or a person present within the United States may find themselves facing removal (deportation).
 Understanding these grounds for removability is necessary to determine what options you may have for gaining entry to, or remaining in, the United States.

-Denied Entry to U.S. on Health-Related Grounds
+Denied Entry to the U.S. on Health-Related Grounds

 Persons who have a communicable disease of public health significance, who have not been immunized from certain diseases, or who have psychological problems that might render them dangerous to others or to themselves may not be admitted to the United States.
 A determination of inadmissibility for these reasons may be reviewed by a panel of physicians and the individual denied entry may bring his or her own medical expert to dispute the determination.
 Drug abusers, defined as those who engage in nonmedical use of a substance listed in § 202 of the Controlled Substances Act, are also inadmissible on health-related grounds.